danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > So far there is nothing to be proud of.
 > But when I have found the interpreter it remains for me to act on his precepts; that and that alone is a thing to be proud of.
 > But <mark>if I admire the mere power of exposition, it comes to this - that I am turned into a grammarian instead of a philosopher</mark>, except that I interpret Chrysippus in place of Homer.
-> <mark>Therefore, when some one says to me, ‘Read me Chrysippus’, when I cannot point to actions which are in harmony and correspondence with his teaching, I am rather inclined to blush.</mark>
+> <mark>Therefore, when some one says to me, “Read me Chrysippus”, when I cannot point to actions which are in harmony and correspondence with his teaching, I am rather inclined to blush.</mark>
 >
 > 1. <mark>Whatever principles you put before you, hold fast to them as laws which it will be impious to transgress.
 > But pay no heed to what any one says of you; for this is something beyond your own control.</mark>